kevinaangstadt/CS340-Summer21-Notes/Lecture_12.md

     + The **comparator**: something that compares the real and expected outputs
     + This model is called the Oracle-Comparator model

+### Comparator
+In many cases, we do an exact match but we can have more general or partial matches.
+- Error bounds on numbers/ rounding errors
+- Ignore dates or times

 ### Test inputs
 How do we get these?
 - Humans may generate them